 - Consider use of different devices when adding animations (mobile versus laptop).

 Animators render multiple images that give a realistic illustration of movement when the images are displayed in rapid succession.
 This was once a laborious process that could only be achieved by painstakingly creating and assembling each complex element by hand.
 The methods used to create animation have evolved, thanks to advances in computer technology and the availability of animation software that make animation faster and less expensive.

-If returning to school isn't in the cards, here are eight online learning resources, gleaned from a variety of expert sources on the subject.
+If returning to school isn't in the cards for you, you might want to investigate the 11 online learning resources below, gleaned from a variety of expert sources on the subject.
 These are great places to consider for learning animation, depending on whether your goal is to get a basic understanding of the process or to someday become a professional animator.

-- Animation Mentor: Established in 2005, Animation Mentor was founded by Pixar studio professionals and as the name suggests uses a mentoring approach to learning.
+Animation Mentor: Established in 2005, Animation Mentor was founded by Pixar studio professionals and, as the name suggests, uses a mentoring approach to learning.
 The online school offers individual workshops as well as a full program.
-Admission via application process.
+There is an application and approval process.

-- Animschool: One of the top online animation schools, Animschool was founded by Blue Sky Studio professionals and differentiates itself by offering education to prepare students for the more technical aspects of making a 3D animated film, including software and tools proficiency.
-Admission via application.
+AnimSchool: One of the top online animation schools, AnimSchool was founded by Blue Sky Studios professionals and differentiates itself by offering education to prepare students for the more technical aspects of making a 3D animated film, including software and tools proficiency.
+Admission is by application.

-- iAnimate: Former Dreamworks professionals founded iAnimate, which offers a program of workshops geared to all levels of knowledge.
+- iAnimate.net: Former Dreamworks professionals founded iAnimate.net, which offers workshops for all levels of knowledge.
 Workshops are available live and can be accessed later for viewing, too.
-Admission via application.
+Admission is by application.

-For free online tutorials, go to directly to the top animation software manufacturers' websites:
+For free online tutorials, go directly to the top animation software manufacturers' websites: